Jake Day Will Be Mayor Of Salisbury Until He Decides To Move On

 I have fielded many comments today in regards to potential challengers for Jake Day in the upcoming Municipal elections.
 I’m here to tell you like Jake or not he will be our Mayor until he is ready to move on.
 I’m not knocking anyone who might run and I wish them the best, but the City residents who vote overwhelmingly vote for the same people.

 You have told me a conservative guy is going to run to give people another option.
 It’s always great that people put themselves out to try to attain an office to serve the community, however voting patterns never lie.
 Suzanah Cain was a strong conservative candidate for District 4 County Council which is basically the same voters as who vote for municipal elections.
-John Hastings who is a really nice guy who is progressive easily defeated her.
+Josh Hastings who is a really nice guy who is progressive easily defeated her.

 Jake Day has the support and it won’t change.

-One thought on “Jake Day Will Be Mayor Of Salisbury Until He Decides To Move On”
+4 thoughts on “Jake Day Will Be Mayor Of Salisbury Until He Decides To Move On”

 I have to agree, Jake will never be defeated at the ballot box.
 Ever since Paul Martin retired Salisbury voters have a rich history of making poor choices for both mayor and city council.
 Just think about Shields, Dunn, Tilghman, Day and that nerd from Rehoboth Beach whose name escapes me right now.